paul-grassi/800-63-3/sp800-63c/sec7_security.md

 Mitigation techniques are described below for each of the threats described in the last subsection.

--   *Assertion manufacture/modification*: To mitigate this threat, both of the following mechanisms are used:
+-   *Assertion manufacture/modification*: To mitigate this threat, the following mechanisms are used:

   	1. The assertion is digitally signed by the verifier.
 The RP checks the digital signature to verify that it was issued by a